thinkum-sys/mk_sysroot/README.md

   [NeedsWork]

-* Developing a Portable Infrastructure for Component-Oriented QA/Support with pkgsrc and arbitrary distribution upstream source code providers [WorkInProgress]
+* Developing a Portable Infrastructure for Component-Oriented QA/Support with pkgsrc and arbitrary upstream source code distributions [WorkInProgress]

 ## Platforms Tested - sysroot with pkgsrc